-I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How can I get sitelinks?
+I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How to get sitelinks?

 And well, this blog is basically to answer those questions.